google/draco/README.md

 Encoding Tool
 -------------

-`draco_encoder` will read OBJ or PLY files as input, and output Draco-encoded files.
+`draco_encoder` will read OBJ, STL or PLY files as input, and output Draco-encoded files.
 We have included Stanford's [Bunny] mesh for testing.
 The basic command line looks like this: